ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

 parameters at query time.

 For example, you might have 25 total registrations that are stored in your
-{{site.data.keyword.keymanagementserviceshort}} service instance, but you only want to retrieve registrations that have a retention policy that is associated with a specific Cloud Resource Name (CRN).
+{{site.data.keyword.keymanagementserviceshort}} instance, but you only want to retrieve registrations that have a retention policy that is associated with a specific Cloud Resource Name (CRN).